rcastillo69/multilanguage/challenges/techniques/README.md

 1. **Equalize the Array:** Determining the minimum number of elements to delete to leave only elements of equal value.
 2. **Find the Most Frequent Element:** Identifying the element with the highest frequency in an array.
 3. **Character Frequency Count:** Counting the frequency of characters in a string for problems like anagram checks.

+## Pattern 4: Two Pointers

+### Description:

+A technique where two pointers are used to iterate through the array from different ends or based on conditions to reduce the complexity.

+### Use Cases:
+- Finding pairs in an array that sum up to a target
+- Removing duplicates from a sorted array
+- Container with most water